elmahio/documentation/docs/logging-heartbeats-from-hangfire.md

 ## Move configuration to config files

-You normally don't include your API key, log ID and heartbeat ID in C# code as shown in the example above.
+You normally don't include your API key, log ID, and heartbeat ID in C# code as shown in the example above.
 Unfortunately, Hangfire attributes doesn't support dependency injection or configuration from config files.
-There's a small "hack" that you can use to move configuration to a configuration file by creating a custom attribute:
+There's a small "hack" that you can use to move the configuration to a configuration file by creating a custom attribute:

 ```csharp
 using Elmah.Io.Heartbeats.Hangfire;